Immunoexpression of Adhesion Molecules During Human Fetal Hair Development

 TLDR Adhesion molecules are crucial for fetal hair growth.

-The study investigated the role of adhesion molecules in human fetal hair development by analyzing the immunoexpression of beta-1 integrin, p-cadherin, e-cadherin, and beta-catenin in 26 skin samples from embryos and fetuses aged 12-23 weeks.
-It was found that beta-1 integrin and e-cadherin/p-cadherin were expressed from 12 weeks and appeared to regulate epidermis invagination, while beta-catenin was not expressed, suggesting its downregulation might be necessary for hair follicle development.
-The study concluded that adhesion molecules, particularly integrins and cadherins, were crucial for hair follicle down growth and proliferation, but further research was needed to fully understand hair follicle development.
+The study investigated the immunoexpression of adhesion molecules in hair follicles from 26 skin samples of human embryos and fetuses aged 12-23 weeks.
+It found that beta-1 integrin and e-cadherin/p-cadherin were expressed from 12 weeks and appeared to regulate epidermis invagination, while beta-catenin was not expressed, suggesting its downregulation might be necessary for fetal hair development.
+The study concluded that adhesion molecules, particularly integrins and cadherins, were crucial for hair follicle down growth and proliferation, highlighting the need for further research on hair follicle development.

 Discuss this study in the Community →